Does Wood Filler Harden? (According To Experts!)

 How Do You Fix Cracked Wood Filler?

-You can fix the cracked wood filler by following two methods.
-One is by scraping the exiting wood filler layers completely and starting over from the beginning.
+One is by scraping the existing wood filler layers completely and starting over from the beginning.

 Wipe it off and start with the right amount of hardener and wood filler as per the instruction manual.